Unique-Usman/Web-Development-Journey/Destructuring and Spread/README.md

   skills:['HTM', 'CSS', 'JS'],
   age:20
 }
-]
+] <br />
-Destructure and assign the elements of constants array to e, pi, gravity, humanBodyTemp, waterBoilingTemp.
+Destructure and assign the elements of constants array to e, pi, gravity, humanBodyTemp, waterBoilingTemp. <br />
-Destructure and assign the elements of countries array to fin, est, sw, den, nor Destructure the rectangle object by its properties or keys.
+Destructure and assign the elements of countries array to fin, est, sw, den, nor <br /> Destructure the rectangle object by its properties or keys. <br /> <br />
-Exercises: Level 2
+Exercises: Level 2 <br />
-Iterate through the users array and get all the keys of the object using destructuring Find the persons who have less than two skills
+Iterate through the users array and get all the keys of the object using destructuring <br />
+Find the persons who have less than two skills <br />
-Exercises: Level 3
+Exercises: Level 3 <br />
-Destructure the countries object print name, capital, population and languages of all countries A junior developer structure student name, skills and score in array of arrays which may not easy to read.
-Destructure the following array name to name, skills array to skills, scores array to scores, JavaScript score to jsScore and React score to reactScore variable in one line. const student = ['David', ['HTM', 'CSS', 'JS', 'React'], [98, 85, 90, 95]] console.log(name, skills, jsScore, reactScore)
+Destructure the countries object print name, capital, population and languages of all countries <br />
+A junior developer structure student name, skills and score in array of arrays which may not easy to read.
+Destructure the following array name to name, <br />  skills array to skills, scores array to scores, JavaScript score to jsScore and React score to reactScore variable in one line. <br />

+  const student = ['David', ['HTM', 'CSS', 'JS', 'React'], [98, 85, 90, 95]]
+  console.log(name, skills, jsScore, reactScore)

-David (4) ["HTM", "CSS", "JS", "React"] 90 95
+David (4) ["HTM", "CSS", "JS", "React"] 90 95 <br />
-Write a function called convertArrayToObject which can convert the array to a structure object.
+Write a function called convertArrayToObject which can convert the array to a structure object. <br />
     const students = [
         ['David', ['HTM', 'CSS', 'JS', 'React'], [98, 85, 90, 95]],
         ['John', ['HTM', 'CSS', 'JS', 'React'], [85, 80, 85, 80]]